victornas91/victornas91/README.md

 **`Future Polymath`**

 More than 10 years in computer support, administrative management and English tutoring as a second language.
-Making the transition to Backend, API, microservices and mobile apps development, as well as cloud and information security systems consultant.
-My side projects are aimed at creating digital games, 3D modeling, internet of things, machine learning and mechatronics / aerospace prototypes.
+Making the transition to Backend programming, mobile apps development and embedded systems / internet of things, as well as cloud systems consultant.
+My side projects are aimed at creating digital games, 3D modeling, machine learning and mechatronics / aerospace prototypes.
 I may not be an expert in these areas but I will definitely add something good to your project and / or team!

 Skills and Technologies: C#, C, Python, Kotlin, Dart, SQL, NosQL, Linux, Unix, Django, Flask, AWS, Azure, Arm, MIPS, AVR, PIC, LORA, MQTT, I2C, UART.